lpezet/regression_with_hpcc/Readme.md

 END;
 ```

-So basically, the data file contains academic performance, average class sizes, percent of student eligible for free meals, parents education, percent of teachers with full and emergency credentials, number of enrollees, etc. per school.
+The data file contains academic performance, average class sizes, percent of student eligible for free meals, parents education, percent of teachers with full and emergency credentials, number of enrollees, etc. per school.

 Let's see what the data looks like: